gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

 For this showcase I am using a Gardener Shoot cluster on AWS infrastructure with nodes powered by [Garden Linux](https://github.com/gardenlinux/gardenlinux), although the steps should be applicable for other infrastructures as well, since Gardener aims to provide a homogenous Kubernetes experience.

-As a first step, verify that you have access to your Gardener Shoot cluster.
+As a prerequisite for next steps, verify that you have access to your Gardener Shoot cluster.

 ```bash
 # Verify the access to the Gardener Shoot cluster